 While a completely stress-free life is impossible (and not very healthy — our bodies need some stress!), there are many health care careers that focus on reducing patients’ stress levels to help them live healthier lives.
-Prospective health care professionals who enjoy living a low stress lifestyle themselves and are looking to share this calm, relaxed approach to life with others would do well to consider becoming an athletic trainer, a massage therapist, an acupuncturist or a dietitian.
+Prospective health care professionals who enjoy living a low stress lifestyle themselves and are looking to share this calm, relaxed approach to life with others would do well to consider becoming an athletic trainer, a massage therapist, an acupuncturist, a dietitian or a naturopathic physician.

 1. Athletic trainers prevent and treat physical stress.

 Athletic trainers assess patients to screen for potential injuries and illnesses or risk factors that would increase the likeliness of physical stresses.
 They develop and implement programs that help increase flexibility, strength and cardiovascular fitness so that patients can reduce these risks even as they live active lifestyles.